ModOrganizer2/modorganizer/readme.md

 ## Other Repositories

-MO2 consists of multiple repositories on github.
+MO2 consists of multiple repositories on GitHub.
 The mob project will download them automatically as required.
 They should however also be buildable individually.
 Here is a complete list:

 * https://github.com/LePresidente/cpython-1